Contingency Games for Multi-Agent Interaction: Abstract

 \section{Abstract}

 Contingency planning, wherein an agent generates a set of possible plans conditioned on the outcome of an uncertain event, is an increasingly popular way for robots to act under uncertainty.
-In this work, we take a game-theoretic perspective on contingency planning which is tailored to multi-agent scenarios in which a robot's actions impact the decisions of other agents and vice versa.
-The resulting \emph{contingency game} allows the robot to efficiently coordinate with other agents by generating strategic motion plans conditioned on multiple possible intents for other actors in the scene.
-Contingency games are parameterized via a scalar variable which represents a future time at which intent uncertainty will be resolved.
-Varying this parameter enables a designer to easily adjust how conservatively the robot behaves in the game.
-Interestingly, we also find that existing variants of game-theoretic planning under uncertainty are readily obtained as special cases of contingency games.
-Lastly, we offer an efficient method for solving $N$-player contingency games with nonlinear dynamics and non-convex costs and constraints.
-Through a series of simulated autonomous driving scenarios, we demonstrate that plans generated via contingency games provide quantitative performance gains over game-theoretic motion plans that do not account for future uncertainty reduction.
+In this work we take a game-theoretic perspective on contingency planning, tailored to multi-agent scenarios in which a robot's actions impact the decisions of other agents and vice versa.
+The resulting \emph{contingency game} allows the robot to efficiently interact with other agents by generating strategic motion plans conditioned on multiple possible intents for other actors in the scene.
+Contingency games are parameterized via a scalar variable which represents a future time when intent uncertainty will be resolved.
+By estimating this parameter online, we construct a game-theoretic motion planner that adapts to changing beliefs while anticipating future certainty.
+We show that existing variants of game-theoretic planning under uncertainty are readily obtained as special cases of contingency games.
+Through a series of simulated autonomous driving scenarios, we demonstrate that contingency games close the gap between certainty-equivalent games that commit to a single hypothesis and non-contingent multi-hypothesis games that do not account for future uncertainty reduction.